nextgis/nextgisweb/doc/admin/install.rst

     distributions.
 So if you any installation-related issue, please try to reproduce a problem on Ubuntu Linux 20.04 before you report them.

+- Python 2.7 or Python >= 3.6.
+NextGIS Web is in transition from Python 2 to
+  Python 3 now, but Python 2.7 installation is more stable.
+So examples bellow use Python 2.7.

 - PostgreSQL database with PostGIS and hstore extensions enabled:

   - The minimum required versions are PostgreSQL 9.5 and PostGIS 2.4.